Participer au site avec un Tip

 that instance is used.

-generated with this seed only affect the default Metropolis
+The random numbers generated only affect the default Metropolis

 `accept_test` and the default `take_step`.
 If you supply your own